Financial

 Arkansas Retirement Income Tax: A Guide for Seniors (2026)

-Arkansas leaves your Social Security check alone and hands every retiree a $6,000 exemption on top of it.
+Arkansas leaves your Social Security check alone and exempts up to $6,000 per person of your other retirement income on top of that.

 financial